ameraj04/IDS2024F/homework/HW3/README.md

 A statement or assertion that is either true or false, but not both, is called a logical proposition.
 It is a declarative phrase with a clear truth value (true or false) that states a fact or a claim about the world.
 Propositions are the fundamental units of logic that underpin more intricate expressions and reasoning.
 A proposition must be clear and unambiguous, meaning it should be possible to determine whether it is true or false without interpretation.
 Examples: "2,4,6,8 are even numbers."
 (True)      ,     "Fish can fly."
 (False).

 In deductive reasoning, a logical proposition cannot be simultaneously both true and false; this is a fundamental principle known as the law of non-contradiction.
 In deductive reasoning, if a proposition is true, then it cannot be false, and if it is false, it cannot be true.
+Also, the truth value of a proposition must be consistent, which is essential for forming valid logical conclusions.
 Example: Consider the logical proposition R: "The car is parked in the garage."
 Case 1: R is true.
 If the car is indeed parked in the garage, then the proposition R is true.
 Case 2: R is false.
 If the car is not parked in the garage (for example, it is on the street or in another location), then the proposition R is false.